Dan-Christiansen/Dan-Christiansen.github.io/_pages/cv.md

 Education
 ======
 * Bachelor of Science in Engineering in Chemical Engineering, Tulane University, New Orleans, 2018
-* Doctoral Candidate in Chemical Engineering, University of Illinois at Chicago, Chicago, 2018-Present
+* Doctoral Candidate in Chemical Engineering, University of Illinois at Chicago, Chicago, 2023

 Project & Work Experience
 ======

+* **R&D Data Scientist (2023-Present)** - Dow Polyurethanes

-* **Graduate Research Scientist (2018-Present)** - University of Illinois at Chicago, Supervised by Shafigh Mehraeen, PhD, and Gang Cheng, PhD
+* **Graduate Research Scientist (2018-2023)** - University of Illinois at Chicago, Supervised by Shafigh Mehraeen, PhD, and Gang Cheng, PhD
+  * Thesis completed on "Zwitterion Hydration and Ion Association Design Principles Elucidated by Simulation and Machine Learning"
   * Conducted dissertation research on structure-property relationships of polybetaines using computational simulations, data analysis, and machine learning techniques
   * First author and co-author for several peer-reviewed publications and a textbook chapter.
 Presented accepted and invited posters and talks at several regional and national conferences
   * President of the Chemical Engineering Graduate Student Association, co-chair of the Chemical Engineering Department's committee on diversity and inclusion, founder of the Graduate Seminar Series and Data Science in Chemical Industries workshop series, organized Department Graduate Research Symposium